fbpx

 Yes, benign prostatic hyperplasia is treatable.
 There are various treatment options available, ranging from medication to minimally invasive procedures and surgery.
 Optilume® BPH Catheter System is a minimally invasive procedure with quick recovery time, and immediate symptom relief that is durable.

-Are you ready to restore your flow and reclaim your life?
+Are you ready to begin your BPH treatment, restore your flow and reclaim your life?

 Visit our Find A Provider tool to find your local Optilume BPH trained physician